-Ashill fire: ''The kindness has been overwhelming'
+Ashill fire: 'The kindness has been overwhelming'

 "It goes above and beyond anything I ever imagined, it's just been amazing."

-Alan Ketteringham, the chairman of Ashill Parish Council, "it must be heartbreaking" to see the homes destroyed.
+Alan Ketteringham, chairman of Ashill Parish Council, said "it must be heartbreaking" to see the homes destroyed.

-He said the council was still working still to support villagers and it was in contact with charities, like Mind, to help with peoples well-being.
+He said the council was still working to support villagers and it was in contact with charities, like Mind, to help with people's well-being.

-It now had donations of £32,000 for the people who affected by the fires, and was working on how to best distribute the cash.
+It now had donations of £32,000 for the people who affected by the fires, and was working on how to best to distribute the cash.

 Find BBC News: East of England on Facebook, Instagram and Twitter.
 If you have a story suggestion email eastofenglandnews@bbc.co.uk